 - TC Electronic SpectraComp

 - MXR M87 Bass Compressor

 - Aguilar TLC Bass Compression

 We think the TC Electronic SpectraComp is the best bass compressor pedal due to its ability to create limitless customizable effects.
 On the surface, it seems like the SpectraComp is the simplest bass compression pedal in the world.
-It just has one foot switch and a one knob that mixes in the effected signal.
+It just has a one-foot switch and one knob that mixes in the affected signal.
 However, when you start to peel the onion, you realize that this pedal has plenty of hidden layers of complexity.

 – Only one knob